 Education Based

 NASM - NASM seems to be the most popular certification in most chain gyms.
 It’s a very reputable brand and the one I’ve found most gyms ask for when applying.
 They also have additional certifications geared towards elderly populations, chronic injuries, etc. This is great if you want to learn more than just general training knowledge.
 Remember, most of your clientele at a box gym is going to be middle aged and older.
-Having a solid background on how to specifically train elderly population and those with nagging injuries will take you much farther than the o
+Having a solid background on how to specifically train the elderly population and those with nagging injuries will take you much farther than just a standard trainer certification.

 Nutrition Based